Paul Kelly (Australian musician)

-Early life
+Early life and education

 Paul Maurice Kelly was born on 13 January 1955 in Adelaide, to John Erwin Kelly, a lawyer, and Josephine (née Filippini), the sixth of eight surviving children.
 According to Rip It Up magazine, "legend has it" that Kelly's mother gave birth to him "in a taxi outside North Adelaide's Calvary Hospital".

 Although Kelly was raised as a Roman Catholic, he later described himself as a non-believer.
 He is the great-great-grandson of Jeremiah Kelly, who emigrated from Ireland in 1852 and settled in Clare, South Australia.
 His paternal grandfather, Francis Kelly, established a law firm in 1917, which his father, John, joined in 1937.

 John Kelly died in 1968 at the age of 52, after having been diagnosed with Parkinson's disease three years earlier.
 Paul Kelly was thirteen years old when his father died.
 Kelly described his father: "I have good memories, he was the kind of father that, well, I missed him when he died very much.
 The older children were growing into him at the time he died.
 He was not well enough to play sport with me."

 Kelly's maternal grandfather was an Argentine-born, Italian-speaking opera singer, Count Ercole Filippini, a leading baritone for the La Scala Opera Company in Milan.

 Filippini was touring Australia in 1914 with a Spanish opera company when World War I broke out; Filippini stayed and later married Anne McPharland, one of his students.
 As Countessa Anne Filippini, she was Australia's first female symphony orchestra conductor.
 She sang the role of Marguerite in Australian Broadcasting Corporation (ABC) Radio Perth's performance of Faust in 1928.

 Kelly's grandparents started the Italo-Australian Opera Company, which toured the country in the 1920s.

 Josephine raised the younger children alone after John's death, but found time to assist others in need.
 Paul's oldest sister, Anne, became a nun and went on to write hymns, while a younger sister, Mary-Jo, plays piano in Latin bands and teaches music.

-An older brother, Martin, works for Edmund Rice International, with another brother, Tony, a drug and alcohol counsellor, who ran as an Australian Greens candidate in the 2001 and 2004 federal elections.
+His eldest brother, Martin, worked for Edmund Rice International, he died in 2021 at the age of 69.
+Another brother, Tony, a drug and alcohol counsellor, ran as an Australian Greens candidate in the 2001 and 2004 federal elections.
 Josephine Kelly moved to Brisbane, where she died in 2000 at the age of 76.

 Kelly attended Rostrevor College, a Christian Brothers school, where he played trumpet and studied piano, became the first XI cricket captain, played in the first XVIII football (Australian rules), and was named dux of his senior year.
 He studied arts at Flinders University in 1973, but left after a term, disillusioned with academic life.
 He began writing prose and started a magazine with some friends.

 Kelly spent several years working odd jobs, travelling around the country and learning guitar before he moved to Melbourne in 1976.